 - Select your Avatar design.

-- Set your images sizes to any custom sizes designated by your theme.
-Otherwise the defaults are fine as is.
+- Set your image sizes to any custom sizes designated by your theme.
+Otherwise, the defaults are fine as is.

 - Check if you want to organize your uploads into month-and year-based folders.
 I always have this checked.
-(Here's a plugin to use to better organize your media on the upload.)
+(Here's a plugin to use to organize your media on the upload better.)